 Virtualization enables organizations to create virtual machines from a single physical machine and administer them to their employees on demand.
-MicroStation is certified on Citrix XenDesktop.
+MicroStation is certified on Citrix XenApp and XenDesktop, being that you use the latest version of CONNECTION Client (11.00.01.109 or higher) and each user has its own ID and password to access it.
 Follow the steps below to set it up.
-Bentley is exploring other virtualization providers like VMWare Horizon and Azure Virtual Desktop.
-If your organization uses any of these, please reach out to us with your questions, and we’ll try our best to assist.

 Virtualization with Citrix

 More information on using Citrix XenDesktop can be found here.